Spencer R. Higgins, Architect Incorporated

 Contacts

-John Howard Monument,
+John Howard Mausoleum Railing,

 Institutional Monument

-A project to disassemble the railing and upper section of the stone foundation was completed in 2020.
+A subsequent project to disassemble the railing and upper section of the stone foundation was completed in 2020.
 The railing components were repaired, cleaned and repainted in a dark green colour similar to that found in a watercolour by Howard.
 The engraved brass plates were cleaned, inpainted and lacquered.

 The Ohio sandstone sill blocks were repaired and reset, and the previously rebuilt brick end-piers were reconstructed in their original form.